-- Assistant Head teacher /Manager to discuss with nursery staff which children are ready to move on to the next room. - The child's Key Person, Manager of the Centre and the Assistant Head teacher will discuss the move with the parent.
-If the parent is in agreement the transition procedure will be explained. - Manager or Assistant Head teacher to inform parents or a change of days if this is applicable. - Manager or Assistant Head teacher will inform receiving room and ask them to identify who will be the child's new key person. - Current Key Person to complete a Transition form.
-Copy to be kept in child's file. - Current key person to prepare the child's learning journey and Assessments and pass to new Key Person or to Parent if the child is moving to school. - New Key person to introduce themselves to the parents. - The child to be introduced to their key person and into their new environment gradually. - The setting ensures that were possible routines are similar as well as language to label objects and segments of the routine. - The child's need for a transitional object will be supported.
+- Head of School/Manager to discuss with nursery staff which children are ready to move on to the next room. - The child's Key Person, Manager of the Centre and the Assistant Head teacher will discuss the move with the parent.
+If the parent is in agreement the transition procedure will be explained. - Manager or Head of School to inform parents or a change of days if this is applicable. - Manager or Head of School will inform receiving room and ask them to identify who will be the child's new key person. - Current key person to prepare the child's learning journey and Assessments and pass to new Key Person or to Parent if the child is moving to school. - New Key person to introduce themselves to the parents. - The child to be introduced to their key person and into their new environment gradually. - The setting ensures that were possible routines are similar as well as language to label objects and segments of the routine. - The child's need for a transitional object will be supported.